Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/06-Hog-utils.md

 ## make_doxygen.tcl

 This script is used to create the doxygen documentation.
 The doxygen configuration file must be stored into *./doxygen/doxygen.conf*.
 If there is no such file, the command will use *./Hog/Templates/doxygen.conf* as doxygen configuration file.
+You require a version of Doxygen newer than 1.8.13 installed on your machine, to execute this script

 Usage: